KrzysztofProgramming/Elevator-Simulation/README.md

 The system estimates which one of the available elevators will transport the client to the desired location the soonest then it adds a pickup request to the elevator's queue.
-The order of serving floors differs from FCFS (first-come, first-serve) in one way.
+The order of serving floors differs from FCFS (first-come, first-serve) in two ways.
 The elevator may serve later request sooner if it's on its current path.
 For example, it will stop picking up the user wanting to go from floor 5 to 0 if it's currently moving from floor 8 to 1 The elevator also tries to sort selected floors.
-If someone selects (9, 2, 6) on floor 0, the elevator will change it to (2, 6, 9).
+If someone selects (9, 2, 6) on floor 0, it will change it to (2, 6, 9).

 ### Running the program